Your questions about

 Why Prelude SIEM does not appear in the "Magic Quadrant" of Gartner?

 Every year Gartner publishes a ranking of the main SIEM of the US market in the “Magic Quadrant”.
-Based on customer testimonials, but without testing the products, Gartner teams define the comparison criteria and assigns scores to each company that solicited to participate in this study.
+Based on customer testimonials, but without testing the products, Gartner teams define the comparison criteria and assigns scores to each company that is solicited to participate in this study.

 Given our product positioning resolutely alternative to the “big four” of the US market, our differentiating (modularity, scalability, security, standard, etc.) that do not appear in the Gartner grid, and despite having been contacted by them, we did not want to participate in this ranking at this moment.